Our next training seminar - 11th February 2018 - Timing & Distance

 Training involves a combination of hard external and soft internal techniques.
-The style was heavy influenced by Chinese kung fu systems from the Fukien province such as Tiger and Crane forms, where soft circular motions and powerful close range fighting applications are embedded across the system.
-IOGKF Goju-ryu does involve sporting competitions with annual regional and national events in the UK and a world championships held in Canada every 4 years.
+The style was heavy influenced by Chinese kung fu systems from the Fukien province such as Tiger and Crane forms, where soft circular motions and powerful close range fighting applications are embedded across the system

 The main emphasis is on teaching traditional karate with a focus on developing a strong healthy mind and body and effective martial arts.
 Goju-ryu is renowned for it's powerful and explosive short range fighting techniques that make it well-suited to practical self-defence situations.

 You must be at least 16 years old and have a genuine interest in training.

 Apply by messaging us, include your training history and your reasons for wanting to train with us.

 Normal training sessions: Any practical sports clothing is suitable,

 Training outdoors: training shoes, jogging bottoms & long sleeve tops.

 Our training sessions are just opportunities to get together and practice.
 Each participant remains completely responsible for their participation.

 From time to time the club may run seminars and courses to provide instruction, these will be made available as events on www.facebook.com/southportkarate